LearnTeachCode/debugging-report-template/README.md

 1. Hypothesis is wrong since as the documentation explains, single-quoted and double-quoted strings work the same way.

 2. Hypothesis not confirmed. == did not make a difference.

+3. Hypothesis is confirmed in that the correct value is being captured since according to the documentation .value returns a string, so we know that what is being typed into the box returns a string even if a number were typed.
 ```

 <br/>